Gwan-Siu/gwansiu.github.io/_posts/2018-02-09-note(3)-COnvergence.markdown

 ---
 layout: post
-title: Note(4)--Convergence
+title: Note(3)--Convergence
 date: 2018-02-08
 author: Gwan Siu
 catalog: True
 tags:
-    - Statisctics and Bayesian Analysis
+    - Statistics and Bayesian Analysis
 ---

 > In this blog, the convergence of random variable is discussed.
 At a high level, the last several lectures focus on non-asymptotic properties of averge of i.i.d random variabls.
 For symptotic property, we just want to ask the question: what happens to the average of $n$ i.i.d random variables as $n\rightarrow \infty$.